slhck/ffmpeg-normalize/README.md

     Multiple filters can be specified by comma-separating them.

-    For EBU, the filter will be applied during the second pass.

 - `-pof POST_FILTER, --post-filter POST_FILTER`: Add an audio filter chain after applying normalization.

     Multiple filters can be specified by comma-separating them.